Wydad AC: Early titles and independence (1947–1956)

-Wydad also took part in the 1948–49 season of the North African Cup, which is a competition organized by the Union of North African Football that it is made up of five leagues is that of the Morocco, Tunisia, Algiers, Oran and Constantine.
+Wydad also took part in the 1948–49 season of the North African Cup, which is a competition organized by the Union of North African Leagues that it is made up of five leagues is that of the Morocco, Tunisia, Algiers, Oran and Constantine.
 The competition began for Wydad in the knockout final against Red Star of Algiers.
 The match ended in a victory for Wydad AC score of 3–1.
 Then, in the quarter-finals, he must face the USM Bone or he managed to climb in the semi-finals with a victory on the score of 2–1.
 Continuing his journey, he must then face the Olympic Hussein Dey, club league Algiers.
 This meeting was a massacre ending with a victory on the score of 3–0 while the club qualified for the finals is a club and even Casablanca Moroccan who managed to beat the Sports Club Hammam Lif on the modest score of 1–0. this club is in fact the US Athletic.
 The final was held in Casablanca in 1949, is opposed both clubs are Wydad AC that and the US Athletic and after 90 minutes of play, Wydad won the competition for the first time in its history with a victory on the score of 2–1.
 During the same season they also managed to win a Championship North African football when editing played as mini-league since it was the team with the most points wins the championship, they also won another championship, so it is the first club which has tripled something which nobody has done throughout history.